danielzmod/panda_flash_docker/README.md

  - Build usb cable that can short VBus to shield.
  - Short usb shield before plugging in cable to computer.
 Then plug in to computer and release short after a few seconds.
  - Now the panda should be in dfu mode. (lsusb should show something like 0483:df11 STMicroelectronics STM32  BOOTLOADER appearing as something like this)
- - modify constants.py, BASEDIR need to changed to ``BASEDIR = os.path.abspath("/tmp/panda")``` inside of panda library.
+ - modify constants.py, BASEDIR needs to be changed to ```BASEDIR = os.path.abspath("/tmp/panda")``` inside of panda library.
 Otherwise the file to flash won't be      found.
  - cd into the folder board inside panda repository
  - Run ```./recover.py```
  - Run ```./flash.py```